Maryland Legislative District 38: Political representation

-The district is represented for the 2023–2027 legislative term in the State Senate by Mary Beth Carozza (R) and in the House of Delegates by Barry Beauchamp (R, District 38B) and Wayne A. Hartman (R, District 38C).
-Charles J. Otto (R) represented District 38A until his death on October 17, 2025.
+The district is represented for the 2023–2027 legislative term in the State Senate by Mary Beth Carozza (R) and in the House of Delegates by Kevin Anderson (R, District 38A), Barry Beauchamp (R, District 38B), and Wayne A. Hartman (R, District 38C).

 History

 1994 redistricting

 On January 14, 1994, Maryland was ordered to submit a plan for a new African American majority district on the Eastern Shore following Marylanders for Fair Representation, Inc. v.
 Schaefer.
 The U.S. District Court approved a plan to alter the boundaries of former legislative districts 36, 37, and 38, beginning with the 1994 general election.
 Following this, Somerset County, Worcester County and part of Wicomico County were provisioned for district 38.